 Never add meaningless art.
 Yes, PowerPoint makes it easy to add pictures.
 But do the pictures contribute to the message?
 Wait!
 There is this 3-D star thing that you can add and rotate?
 Isn’t that awesome?
 No. It’s silly, distracting, and irrelevant.

 Think of people in the back of the room.
+Think about people viewing on a small screen on some device.
 Can everyone see everything on the slide without struggling.
 What font size is appropriate?
 Larger is better.
 Does the background make it more difficult to see what you want them to see?
 Yes, I know it is easy to add background designs but they are not necessary.

 Never use bullet points.
 Why bullet points?
 Totally unnecessary.
 THERE IS NO LAW THAT SAYS ALL SLIDES MUST HAVE BULLET POINTS!
 In no way is this slide improved because of the bullet points.
 In no way is it diminished if bullet points are removed.
 Audiences are sick of bullet points.
 Bullet points almost always indicate that there is too much on a slide, and if that isn’t the case, they are unnecessary.